 Knowing how to fix guttering and drainpipes is a must for any homeowner.
-Spotting faults before the cause damage is vital, too.
-Why?
-Unless rain is channelled safely away from a building by guttering, eventually it will saturate solid walls, inviting timber decay and beetle infestation.
+The structural health of your home depends on it – rain needs to be channeled away from a building safely and correctly; otherwise, it will saturate solid walls, which will in turn lead to timber decay and beetle infestation.

 Worse, when the ground next to the house is allowed to become consistently wet and marshy it can eventually undermine shallow foundations.
 It is therefore important to know how to spot faults in guttering and downpipes.